Friday, October 21, 2016 at 7:00 p.m.

 · “LOVE SPLAT (SPLAT THE CAT)” Splat has a special valentine for his classmate Kitten, but she doesn’t seem to like him at all.
 Will Splat’s heartfelt valentine win Kitten’s paw in the end?

 · "THE GRASSHOPPER AND THE ANT" An Ant community narrowly focused on work and possessions learns from the music of little Grasshopper that feeding the belly and feeding the soul both have value.
 Based a fable by Aesop.

 Friday, March 24, 2017 at 10:00 am

 One of the world's greatest storytellers weaves together an unforgettable collection of animal tales, including how the camel got its hump, how the leopard got its spots, how the alphabet was made and how even a butterfly stamping his leg can change a man's life.
 A timeless classic brought to the stage by ECU Storybook Theatre.

 you receive the best possible seats at the lowest possible prices.
-Make a commitment and share the magic of live theatre with young audiences.
-These four great titles form four great evenings.
+Make a commitment to share the magic of live theatre with young audiences.
+These five great titles form five great evenings.
 Make a tradition and create memories that will last a lifetime.
 Subscribe today.

 All dates, times and titles are subject to change, but likely won't.